peiyong86/CarND-Advanced-Lane-Lines/writeup.md

 #### 1. Briefly discuss any problems / issues you faced in your implementation of this project.
 Where will your pipeline likely fail?
 What could you do to make it more robust?

-Sometimes land line does not appear on the road, that will cause a fault, such as:
+Sometimes land line does not appear on the road, that will cause a fault.
-![alt_text][image8]

 So I use a bi-direction sliding window search, find lane-line pixels from up-down and down-up directions, which makes result looks better.